Biserkov/twotree-longest-path/README.md

 ## Overview

-In 2013 Markov, Vassivel and Manev published a novel linear time [algorithm](https://sites.google.com/site/minkommarkov/longest-2-tree--draft.pdf?attredirects=0&d=1) for computing longest paths in 2-trees.
+In 2013 Markov, Vassilev and Manev published a novel linear time [algorithm](https://sites.google.com/site/minkommarkov/longest-2-tree--draft.pdf?attredirects=0&d=1) for computing longest paths in 2-trees.

 This repository contains 3 implementations of said algorithm in Clojure: